xlemnlx/Data-Scraping-and-Data-Analysis-of-TV-Show-Amazing-Saturday-results/README.md

 </figure>

 In these plots, we can see how the whole team performed through the years in the same month.
-This is the final function.
-This function plots each month with data from different years.

 As for the other plots,they are located in the "figures" folder of this project.

 <a id="heading-6"></a>